stelatron/HoyControl/README.md

 The code also expects the user to have a token that grants access to the day-ahead electricity prices on the ENTSOE website.
 This can be arranged by creating an account on the transparency.entsoe.eu website and requesting restful API access.

+For questions you can contact us at stelatron@gmail.com